Autumn Entertainment Food Gods and Goddesses Lifestyle Sabbat Cooking Seasons & Sabbats

 How to Host a Hecate Supper

 Hecate Night is traditionally held on November 16th.
 This is the night she haunts the crossroads with her hounds.
 November 16th is also a night to initiate oneself or others under Hecate.
-Her feast day is January 31st; however, Samhain and the nights of the Dark Moon are also appropriate.
+Her feast day is January 31st; however, Samhain and the nights of the Dark and New Moon are also appropriate.
 Other days honoring Hecate in Greece include August 13th (a day offerings are left at the crossroads to appease Hecate’s wild stormy side).

 Hecate Night: The Ambience